giovannarosone/BCR_LCP_GSA/README.md

     - if OUTPUT_FORMAT == 5, the output format of BCR is at most 3 files ebwt, (lcp, da), sa
     - if OUTPUT_FORMAT == 6, the output format of BCR is at most 3 files ebwt, lcp, (sa, da)

+One should set the following size of the buffers.
+The two steps are consecutive, so you must check that their maximum does not exceed the total available memory.

+Please check BUFFERSIZE in TransposeFasta.h.
+It should be set based on the total available memory.

+It means that BCR needs (max length of the reads) * BUFFERSIZE bytes in order to build the cyc files.

 Please check SIZEBUFFER in parameters.h.
-It should be set based on the total available memory.
+It should be set based on the total available memory:

-Default: SIZEBUFFER==10485760

 It means that BCR could need to (sizeof(bwt[i]) + sizeof(lcp[i]) + sizeof(da[i]) + sizeof(sa[i])) * SIZEBUFFER bytes in order to keep the I/O buffers.

-One should set the parameters in Parametes.h

 Default:
 - Build eBWT/LCP.